Jev1337/ESPRIT-Grade-Checker/README.md

 # ESPRIT Grade Checker

+# THIS IS ARCHIVED AND NO LONGER MAINTAINED, PLEASE CHECK THE NEW API THAT CAN BE USED TO ACHIEVE THE SAME https://github.com/Jev1337/ESPRIT-TN-API

 This project provides a script to check your grades on the ESPRIT student portal.
 It uses Selenium to automate the login process and scrape the grade information from the result page.

 <img alt="Discord Embed Preview" src="img.png"></img>